nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. User inputs command to set a difficulty of a card, by specifying its index and the difficulty.
 3. lesSON displays the question and the answer of the specified card.

 Use case ends.

 **Extension:**

-- 2a. lesSON detects that the given index is invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
-- 2b. lesSON detects that any of the given tag is invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
-- 2c. lesSON detects that the given difficulty is invalid
+- 1a. lesSON detects that the given parameters are invalid
-    - 2a1. lesSON displays a error message, use case resumes at step 1.
+    - 1a1. lesSON displays a error message

+Use case ends.